cckelly/jisho.js/README.md

-# jisho-mp3
+# jisho
-Node module for programmatically grabbing audio files from jisho.org.
+Node wrapper module for the Japanese dictionary jisho.org.